pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 India is a larger Democracy than the USA.
 Hari is smarter than Gopal.
-Ostrich is larger than penguin.
+Ostrich is larger than a penguin.

 Taj Mahal is more famous than Qutub Minar.
 Bheem is braver than Kalia.